 Palace on Wheels:

 Ever wondered what luxury in the royal times was all about!
-Welcome to Palace On Wheels, a luxury train that carries with it an ambience of the Rajputana era and an exciting fairytale journey, which takes the visitor to the imperial cities of Rajasthan every single day.
+Welcome to Palace On Wheels, a luxury train that carries with it an ambiance of the Rajputana era and an exciting fairytale journey, which takes the visitor to the imperial cities of Rajasthan every single day.
 The coaches also carry out an image of the Rajput states with beautiful interiors.
-Last but not the least the “Royal Treat” for the passengers on board include saloons, bar lounges & libraries in every coach as well as restaurant and organized shopping facilites. more…
+Last but not least the “Royal Treat” for the passengers on board includes saloons, bar lounges & libraries in every coach as well as the restaurant and organized shopping facilities. more…

 Watching The Wild: The park is best explored through jeeps or lorries, which are available on hire.